-WHO PRIVILEGED TO THE FLOOR OF THE SENATE
+RULE 24 WHO PRIVILEGED TO THE FLOOR OF THE SENATE

-(a) Admission during session.--With the exception of the Senate Gallery and the Senate

-Press Gallery, no person shall be admitted within the Senate Chamber during Senate sessions, unless invited by the President Pro Tempore or the Majority or Minority Leaders.
-During session, authorized staff with access to the Senate Chamber shall be limited and shall be restricted to the area immediately adjacent to the Majority and Minority Leaders' desks.
-Advice to Senators during debate shall be allowed only when the Senator is using the microphones at the leaders' desks.

-- (b) Rear entrance closed during session.--No person or persons shall, during a session, be permitted to enter through the front or rear door of the Senate Chamber nor be present in the rooms immediately to the rear of the Senate Chamber except for Senators, officers and employees expressly authorized. - (c) Telephone facilities.--No person or persons other than Senators or their staff shall, at any time, be permitted to use the telephone facilities in or adjacent to the Senate Chamber.
+- (a) Admission during session.--With the exception of the Senate Gallery and Senate Press Gallery, no person shall be admitted within the Senate Chamber during Senate sessions, unless invited by the President Pro Tempore or the Majority Leader or Minority Leader.
+During session, authorized staff with access to the Senate Chamber shall be limited and shall be restricted to the area immediately adjacent to the Majority Leader's and Minority Leader's desks.
+Advice to Senators during debate shall be allowed only when the Senator is using the microphones at the Majority Leader's and Minority Leader's desks. - (b) Rear entrance closed during session.--No person shall, during a session, be permitted to enter through the front or rear door of the Senate Chamber nor be present in the rooms immediately to the rear of the Senate Chamber except for Senators, officers and employees expressly authorized. - (c) Telephone facilities.--No person other than Senators or their staff shall, at any time, be permitted to use the telephone facilities in or adjacent to the Senate Chamber.

-RULES
+RULE 25 RULES

-- (a) Force and effect.--These Rules shall be in full force and effect until altered, changed, amended or repealed as provided in subsection (d). - (b) Dispensing with Rules.--The consent of a majority of the Senators elected shall be necessary to suspend any Rule. - (c) Voting for altering, changing or amending rules.--The consent of a majority of the Senators elected shall be necessary to alter, change or amend these Rules. - (d) Alteration, change or amendment of rules by resolution.--All alterations, changes or amendments to Senate Rules shall be by resolution which shall not be considered unless first referred to and reported from the Rules Committee.
+- (a) Force and effect.--These Rules shall be in full force and effect until altered, changed, amended or repealed as provided in subsection (d). - (b) Dispensing with Rules.--The consent of a majority of the Senators elected shall be necessary to suspend any Rule. - (c) Voting for altering, changing or amending Rules.--The consent of a majority of the Senators elected shall be necessary to alter, change or amend these Rules.

+(d) Alteration, change or amendment of Rules by resolution.--All alterations, changes or amendments to Senate Rules shall be by resolution which shall not be considered unless first referred to and reported from the Rules and Executive Nominations Committee.

-MASON'S MANUAL OF LEGISLATIVE PROCEDURE TO GOVERN SENATE
+RULE 26 MASON'S MANUAL OF LEGISLATIVE PROCEDURE TO GOVERN SENATE